srdn25/analytic-bot/README.md

   <p align="center">A progressive <a href="http://nodejs.org" target="blank">Node.js</a> framework for building efficient and scalable server-side applications, heavily inspired by <a href="https://angular.io" target="blank">Angular</a>.</p>
     <p align="center">

+___
+# About

+This project was build for investigate Nest.js framework.
+Idea of application in save info about user, then create analytic graph crossing chats, etc. Also that project is stoped.
+If you have any ideas, just make a fork and send your update to this repository.
+___

 ## Installation

 ```bash